fortrabbit/help/docs/git-troubleshooting.md

 reviewed:      2020-10-29
 title:         Git troubleshooting
 naviTitle:     Git troubleshooting
-excerpt:       What you may want to know to debug Git connection issues
+excerpt:       What you may want to know to debug Git issues
 lead:          'This article aims to help you finding common issues when deploying with Git on fortrabbit.'
 group:         troubleshooting
 stack:         all